ButterscotchV/butterscotchv.github.io/src/web-safety/safety.md

   order: 1

 image: /img/lock_icon.png
-description: "A guide to being safer with your passwords and accounts"
+description: "A guide to being safer with your passwords and accounts."
 ---

 # {{ title }}